Support services to ensure your academic success

 - Legal difficulties

-If you have any problems, the Overseas Students Ombudsman website contains information for students and private providers in English and 21 other languages.
+As a member of the Griffith Community, you can access Griffith University's counselling and wellbeing service and some additional student services.
+If you require further assistance or encounter problems, the Overseas Students Ombudsman website contains information for students and private providers in English and 21 other languages.

 Finance and scholarships